What gifts do you buy a travel lover for Christmas?

 Dealing with the environmental crisis facing our world is something that all of must play a part in – and actively making the choice to reduce your use of single-use plastic is a concrete way to make a difference.

 What better gift for an eco-travel-warrior than a Water-To-Go bottle?
-What makes these most attractive is that they contain an internal filter that gets rid of all nasties in the tap water, making it instantly safe for you to drink.
+What makes these most attractive is that they contain an internal filter that gets rid of all nasties in the tap water, making it instantly safe for you to drink (unlike other travel water filters available on the market).

 What’s more, their low-price tag compared to many of the other options on the market (check out the Steripen below) makes them doubly attractive – as does the extensive work that the company does in supporting charities based across the globe.